usask-library/costanza/README.md

   or `true` if you wish to have Costanza fetch stanza information data from the GitHub repository in real time
 - The `MAIL_*` entries may need to be adjusted, depending on the mail configuration of your server

+> :warning: The GitHub API limits unauthenticated requests to 60 per hour, which may not be enough to successfully use
+> GitHub as a backend datastore in a production environment.
+It is recommended therefore that you also supply values
+> for `GITHUB_USERNAME` and `GITHUB_PASSWORD`.
+This will allow Costanza to make authenticated requests to the GitHub
+> API, which have a much higher request limit.

 #### Generate Production Vue Code

 Run the following to generate production ready Vue code for Costanza.
 Note, this **must** be done **after** creating